ocaml/opam/doc/pages/Manual.md

 - <a id="opamfield-post-messages">
   `post-messages: [ <string> { <filter> } ... ]`</a>:
   allows one to print specific messages to the user after the end of installation.
-  The special Boolean variable `failure` is defined in the scope of the filter and can be used to print messages in case there was an error (typically, a hint on how it can be resolved or a link to an open issue). `success` is also defined as syntactic sugar for `!failure`.
-The [`with-dev-setup`](#pkgvar-with-dev-setup) variable is also available in the scope of this field.
+  The special Boolean variable `failure` is defined in the filter's scope.
+  It can be used to print messages in case there was an error (typically, a hint on how it can be resolved or a link to an open issue). `success` is also defined as syntactic sugar for `!failure`.
+The [`with-dev-setup`](#pkgvar-with-dev-setup) variable is also available in this      field's scope.

 - <a id="opamfield-available">`available: [ <filter> ]`</a>:
   can be used to add constraints on the OS and other global variables.